You should take an active role in managing your own copyright.

 Here is a sample DMCA takedown letter.

-University of Missouri policy on patent & copyright law deals with issues of whether the student, instructor, researcher or University hold the copyright for work done at the University.
+The University of Missouri policy on patent & copyright law deals with issues of whether the student, instructor, researcher or University hold the copyright for work done at the University.
+Some work created as part of University employment may be considered "work for hire" with the copyright held by the University.